 '(...)
-ICT activity that intentionally damages critical infrastructure or otherwise impairs the use and operation of critical infrastructure to provide services to the public can have cascading domestic, regional and global effects.'460
+ICT activity that intentionally damages critical infrastructure or otherwise impairs the use and operation of critical infrastructure to provide services to the public can have cascading domestic, regional and global effects.'

 Also the UN GGE Report 2015 already recognized that impairment of critical infrastructure vulnerabilities may transcend national borders.
-He potential transboundary dimension of impairment of critical infrastructure operation is also acknowledged in the EC Directive 2008/114 which introduces the category 'European Critical Infrastructure'.
-He Reflecting this international dimension of critical infrastructure protection, the Netherlands underlined that the adequate protection of critical infrastructure in one state benefits the international community Herby e.g. concurring with Gross.
-Herby e.g. concurring with Gross.
+The potential transboundary dimension of impairment of critical infrastructure operation is also acknowledged in the EC Directive 2008/114 which introduces the category 'European Critical Infrastructure'.
+Reflecting this international dimension of critical infrastructure protection, the Netherlands underlined that the adequate protection of critical infrastructure in one state benefits the international community, hereby e.g. concurring with Gross.